Free Consultation

 Whether an email service is hosted internally or outsourced to a service provider, covered entities and business associates must:

-Read more about HIPAA physical safeguards to protect PHI.
+Read more about HIPAA physical safeguards to protect PHI

-Technical Safeguards for HIPAA Email Compliance
+Technical safeguards for HIPAA email compliance

 The HIPAA technical safeguards for email security are better explained below.
-Read more about HIPAA technical safeguards to protect PHI.

 Encrypt emails and attachments properly

-The HIPAA encryption requirements are briefly mentioned within the Technical Safeguards of the Security Rule (45 CFR §164.312), yet they are among the most critical for preserving the confidentiality of electronic Protected Health Information (ePHI).
-Covered entities must encrypt all emails containing PHI in transit so that only the intended recipient and authorized personnel can access the messages.
+The HIPAA encryption requirements are briefly mentioned within the technical safeguards, yet they are among the most critical for preserving the ePHI confidentiality.
+Covered entities must ensure that all emails containing PHI are encrypted in transit so that only the intended recipient and authorized personnel can access the messages.
 When emails are sent between different domains and service providers, the end-to-end encryption cannot be guaranteed.
 Using a secure email option is the only way to ensure that the message is transmitted over encrypted channels.

-Note that even when using encryption, never include PHI in the subject line of an email.
-This is because subject lines cannot be encrypted, and therefore when providers put PHI in an email subject line, they risk the PHI being viewed by an unauthorized individual.
+Note that even when using encryption, ePHI should never be included in the subject line of an email.
+This is because subject lines cannot be encrypted, and therefore, when providers put PHI in an email subject line, they risk the PHI being viewed by an unauthorized individual.

 Implement strong authentication and authorization